 2. Get creative.
 If you’re covering the big up-front expenses, it’s important that you leave the door open for people to help out in non-monetary ways, such as preparing some of the meals or planning excursions.
 “Everyone will feel better knowing they brought something to the table,” Allred says.
 And don’t forget that accumulated travel miles can be a friendly alternative to dollars, she adds.

 3. Can you make the trip more affordable for everyone?
 Focusing on what everyone hopes to get out of the trip can help clarify how money should be spent.
 Are there expenses that you can compromise on?
-“Don’t let money stop you from enjoying one another’s company,” says Allred.
+“Don’t let money stop you from enjoying one another’s company,” Allred advises.
 “That’s the real reason you’re traveling together in the first place.”

 3 Questions to Ask Your Advisor